 So, is passwordless authentication right for your organization?

 If your organization is looking to implement more secure methods of authentication and reduce the risks tied to passwords, then passwordless authentication is a great option.
-But bear in mind there are an array of considerations and challenges you should be aware of before starting your transformation to passwordless.
+But you should consider that there are an array of considerations and challenges to be aware of before starting your transformation to passwordless.

 Full-scale passwordless authentication will likely take your organization multiple years to achieve and, is best implemented as part of a phased approach as opposed to a big bang implementation.